ZurichNLP/nmtscore/README.md

 A library of translation-based text similarity measures.

 To learn more about how these measures work, have a look at [Jannis' blog post](https://vamvas.ch/nmtscore-text-similarity-via-translation).
-Also, read our paper, ["NMTScore: A Multilingual Analysis of Translation-based Text Similarity Measures"](https://arxiv.org/abs/2204.13692).
+Also, read our paper, ["NMTScore: A Multilingual Analysis of Translation-based Text Similarity Measures"](https://arxiv.org/abs/2204.13692) (Findings of EMNLP).

 <img src="img/figure1.png" alt="Three text similarity measures implemented in this library" width="500">